imt-mobisyst/pkg-multibot/README.md

 In a warehouse, there are **2 arrivals of packages**.
 At random time intervals, packages arrive at each arrival zone.
 Each package has a **specific color**, and for each color there is a corresponding **deposit zone** in the map.

+> TODO : Add image

 We will consider 2 possible **tasks** for the robots :
-- **Store :** Once a package arrives at a pickup spot, a robot will be selected to carry the package to the correct deposit zone, **depending on its color**.
+- **Store :** Once a package arrives at a pickup spot, a robot will be selected to pick up the package, and carry it to the correct deposit zone, **depending on its color**.
 - **Retrieve :** An operator can send a request to retrieve a package from a specific color.
 A robot will be selected to go to the correct storing position, and bring back a package to the **retrieval zone**

-There will be 3 robots working together, coordinating, in order to achieve these tasks in the shortest time possible.
+There will be 3 robots working together, **coordinating**, in order to achieve these tasks in the shortest time possible.

-This coordination will be achieved thanks to an auction/bid system, that would assign the task to the best robot (based on its position and its waypoints queue).
+This coordination will be achieved thanks to an **auction/bid system**, that would assign the task to the best robot (based on its position and its waypoints queue).
 This auction system could either be centralized, with an entity listening all the bids and choosing the best one, or distributed, with each robot comparing its bid with the others.

 First we'll consider that once a task is assigned to a robot, it can't abandon it and give it to another robot.
 However,